 Immediate concerns for all trustees and employers

-For all types of trust based scheme it is likely that trustees will be faced with increasing enquiries from members looking to transfer benefits out of schemes.
+For all types of trust-based schemes, it is likely that trustees will be faced with increasing enquiries from members looking to transfer benefits out of schemes.
 Trustees must be alive to the risk of fraud and urge their members to exercise extreme caution if seeking to transfer funds out of schemes.
 Trustees are recommended to advise any would-be transferring members to consult the ScamSmart website.

 During the crisis, the Pensions Regulator has intimated that minor administrative infractions are likely to be forgiven, in light of the prevailing circumstances, with the focus being on getting employers and trustees back on the right track.
 Nevertheless, employers and trustees should aim to continue to adhere to appropriate standards of governance and follow usual protocols as far as is possible.